 DOES SAVE THE CHILDREN HAVE FACE-TO-FACE FUNDRAISERS IN CANADA?

 Yes.
-We have been working with several fundraising partners across Canada to acquire monthly donations on behalf of Save the Children through door-to-door, street, and mall campaigns for many years.
+We have been working across Canada with our long-time fundraising partner Globalfaces Direct to acquire monthly donations on behalf of Save the Children through door-to-door campaigns for many years.
 These campaigns are part of Save the Children’s fundraising strategy to create awareness, and to empower Canadians to support our mission to improve the lives of children in crisis in Canada and around the world.
-Our fundraising partners include Globalfaces Direct, GiveBridge, and UP Fundraising.

 WHY IS SAVE THE CHILDREN DOING FACE-TO-FACE FUNDRAISING RIGHT NOW?

-To ensure the health of fundraisers and the public is protected, all fundraising decisions are made following the most accurate and up to date guidelines from government and industry regulators.
+To ensure the health of fundraisers and the public is protected, all fundraising decisions are made following the most accurate and up to date advice from government and industry regulators.
 We are taking all necessary health and safety precautions.
-These include health and safety trainings, social distancing, protective equipment for our fundraisers, and a continuous review of our fundraisers’ and public’s health and safety.
-Please rest assured that we are assessing the situation daily, and we will continue to adjust our work accordingly to protect the health of all involved.
+These include social distancing, protective equipment for our fundraisers, and continuous review of our fundraisers’ and public’s health and safety.

 IS SAVE THE CHILDREN ALLOWED TO BE FUNDRAISING IN CANADA?

 Yes.
 All fundraising decisions are made following the most accurate and up to date regulations from government and industry regulators.
 We are tracking the situation daily through information provided by the Public Health Agency of Canada and local provincial health authorities.

 WHAT HEALTH AND SAFETY PRECAUTIONS ARE FUNDRAISERS TAKING?